gabortill/javascipt-style-guide/README.md

 **why?**

-4 spaces are imporve readabillity and the use of spaces can produce a larger filesize.
+4 spaces are imporve readabillity and the use of spaces can produce a smaller filesize.